New York City with toddlers? A week-long adventure in the Big Apple…

 Location, Location, Location!
 We ended up staying at 53rd and Lexington which was a great spot.
 A 10 minute walk to Central Park, the subway and some great (toddler-friendly) restaurants.

 Getting Around: Getting around the city can prove being a bit of a challenge.
 We took a coach bus into the city $12 USD per adult) and once we were there were going to rely on the subway and the good-old heel toe express.
-We also were armed with our fabulous Quinny Stroller and our Little Star Baby Sling.
+We also were armed with our fabulous Quinny Stroller and our baby sling.

 Other than walking and the subway we took a double decker bus around the city, with the option to hop-on or hop off at various locations.